 And on that note...

-DO get an attorney before the speaking to law enforcement
+DO consult an Illinois sex crimes defense attorney before the speaking to law enforcement

 In any investigation, every little thing you do or say is likely to be picked apart by the police and used against you if at all possible.
 Ultimately, their goal is to build a strong case against you and charge you with a sex crime.
 You never know which seemingly-innocuous statement might be the last puzzle piece law enforcement needs to charge you.
 And for anyone without a law degree, it can be all too easy to make a fatal mistake without knowing it.